Iran Fast Facts

 July 1, 2012 - The European Union embargo on Iranian oil takes effect.

-October 3, 2012 - Demonstrators in Tehran launch protests against Ahmadinejad, blaming him for the rapidly falling value of Iran's currency.
+October 3, 2012 - Demonstrators in Tehran begin protesting Ahmadinejad, blaming him for the rapidly falling value of Iran's currency.

 June 14, 2013 - Hassan Rouhani wins the presidential election after securing 50.7% of the 36.7 million votes cast.
 Ahmadinejad was not eligible to run, due to term limits.
 Rouhani is sworn in August 4.